Chip Ganassi Racing: Grand-Am

-Initially, CGR fielded the 01 Lexus-Riley car driven by Scott Pruett and Max Papis.
+Initially, CGR fielded the 01 Lexus-rebadged Toyota-Riley car driven by Scott Pruett and Max Papis.
 Their second team car, the 02, was driven by Jimmy Morales and Luis Diaz.
 CGR won the 2006 24 Hours of Daytona with Ganassi IRL drivers Dan Wheldon and Scott Dixon along with NASCAR driver Casey Mears.
 In 2007, Ganassi won the race again, this time with Pruett, former Formula 1 driver Juan Pablo Montoya, and Salvador Duran, making him the first owner to win it in back to back years since Al Holbert in 1986–87.
 In 2008 Chip Ganassi Racing won a third Daytona 24 in a row.
 Also in 2008, Chip Ganassi Racing won their 3rd Grand-Am Championship, with drivers Scott Pruett, and Memo Rojas.
 It was Pruett's 8th Road Racing Championship.
 Also participating was Memo Rojas, the first Mexican to win a major Road Racing title in North America.
 For the 2010 Grand-Am season the team switched from Lexus-Riley to BMW-Riley.
 Rojas and Pruett won 9 out of 12 races and eventually won the Grand-Am championship.